mjosaarinen/lwaes_isa/README.md

-For SM4 the instruction has exactly the same data path with byte selection, S-Box lookup, but with different linear operation, depending on whether encryption/decryption or key scheduding is being
+For SM4 the instruction has exactly the same data path with byte selection, S-Box lookup, but with different linear operation, depending on whether encryption/decryption or key scheduling is being peformed.

-The `fn` immediate "constant" is currently 5 bits, covering encryption and decryption for both algorithms.

 Furthermore there is a second primitive `ENC4S`, which may be implemented as pseudo-instruction.
 It can be expressed as: